Fort Myers Real Estate Market Overview

 Fort Myers is close to the divider between tropical and subtropical climate.
 In its coldest month the average temperature drops to 64 degrees.
 This is one of the main reasons for its increasing population growth rate of 2.85% with a population of 82,254 in 2018.

 Population, Job Market and Cost of Living

-Contributing to Ft.
-Myers' growth is a job market increase of 1.9% over last year.
+Contributing to Fort Myers' growth is a job market increase of 1.9% over last year.
 Future job growth is estimated at 44% over the next ten years.
-As with many Florida cities, Ft.
-Myers' employers include health care businesses and hospitals such as Florida Regional Medical Center.
+As with many Florida cities, Fort Myers' employers include health care businesses and hospitals such as Florida Regional Medical Center.
 Development also contributes to jobs with WCI Communities and Bonita Bay Group as major employers.

-Given Ft.
-Myers' mild climate, major area for sports, fishing, golfing and beautiful beaches and steady job growth, it’s easy to see why it is a sought-after place to live.
+Given Fort Myers' mild climate, major area for sports, fishing, golfing and beautiful beaches and steady job growth, it’s easy to see why it is a sought-after place to live.